 The quotes are part of the information from this link.

 Thankfully, this disease was eradicated in Iceland and the reason for the suffering from this disease was discovered.
 However, the treatment was not discovered before the death of my 3rd great-grandfather and the father of the little boy, Jónas Jónasson.

 Most people were subsistence farmers and they lived in miserable poverty with very little hope of advancement in the severe economic times.
 There were times of horribly harsh winters that caused more illnesses and death from the lack of proper food and care.
-In 1875, Mount Askja erupted and covered much of northeastern Iceland with ash and caused the death of their animals and family.
+In 1875, Mount Askja erupted and covered much of northeastern Iceland with ash and causing the death of their animals and family.
 Many of our ancestors suffered, living a bleak and heartbreaking life.

 Despite the tough times, the traditions of learning to read at home with visits from clergy helped our ancestors to achieve amazing literacy.
-During the period from 1780-1800, a study found that in 1,000 Icelandic homes, only 7 of them were without a library and most contained many religious books.
+During the period from 1780-1800, a study found that in 1,000 Icelandic homes, only 7 of them were without a library, and most contained many religious books.
 More than 900 owned Jón Vidalin’s Postilla book of sermons and the Passion Hymns by Hallgrímur Pétursson.
 This was in contrast to the rest of Europe where studies have found that less than 50% were able to read.

 Visitors that wrote about our Icelandic ancestors gave glowing reports about how intelligent and magnificent they were while living in poor conditions.
 They reported how the families would gather together each evening to read and discuss the evening sermon or a saga.
 Children were taught lessons from religious books to enlighten their thoughts and improve their morals.